-- (5) (A) Within-45 days of receiving an operator's complete annual financial assurance cost estimate from the lead agency, the director shall prepare written comments on the operator's annual financial-assurances assurance cost estimate and provide the comments to the lead agency and the operator if the director so chooses. - (B) (i) Within-30 days from receiving the director's written comments pursuant to this subdivision, the lead agency shall evaluate the written comments and provide the director and operator its proposed response to the director. - (ii) The lead agency shall submit its proposed response to the director at least 30 days prior to approving the annual financial assurance cost estimate.
-The lead agency's response shall include either of the following: - (I) A description of how the lead agency proposes to adopt the director's comments to the annual financial assurance cost estimate. - 39 (II) A detailed description of the reasons why the lead agency 40 proposes not to adopt the director's comments.
+- (5) (A) Within 45 days of receiving an operator's complete annual financial assurance cost estimate from the lead agency, the director shall prepare written comments on the operator's annual financial assurance cost estimate and provide the comments to the lead agency and the operator if the director so chooses. - (B) (i) Within 30 days from receiving the director's written comments pursuant to this subdivision, the lead agency shall evaluate the written comments and provide the director and operator its proposed response to the director. - (ii) The lead agency shall submit its proposed response to the director at least 30 days prior to approving the annual financial assurance cost estimate.
+The lead agency's response shall include either of the following: - (I) A description of how the lead agency proposes to adopt the director's comments to the annual financial assurance cost estimate. - (II) A detailed description of the reasons why the lead agency proposes not to adopt the director's comments. - (iii) Copies of any written comments received and responses prepared by the lead agency pursuant to this subparagraph shall be provided to the operator. - (C) (i) If the lead agency, in its written response to the director's comments, proposes to not adopt the director's comments concerning the annual financial assurance cost estimate, the director, within 15 days of receipt of the lead agency's written response, may request in writing a consultation with the lead agency to discuss the director's comments and the lead agency's response.
+The request shall include an invitation to the operator to participate in the consultation.
+The consultation may be conducted in person, electronically, telephonically, or by any means convenient to the parties. - (ii) If the director requests a consultation pursuant to this subparagraph, the lead agency shall not approve the annual financial assurance cost estimate until after consulting with the director.
+The consultation shall occur not later than 30 days after the director's request unless an alternate timeframe is mutually agreed upon by the director, lead agency, and operator.

--32 - AB 1142
+25 AB 1142